Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 SDK opt-in access is not a full CUDA wrapper.
 It is the glue between Nabla resource lifetime and raw CUDA interop:

 - `CCUDAHandler::getCUDAFunctionTable` and `CCUDAHandler::getNVRTCFunctionTable` expose the loaded Driver API and NVRTC tables after SDK opt-in.
-- The default tables contain the CUDA/NVRTC calls used and tested by Nabla.
+- The shipped tables contain the CUDA/NVRTC calls used and tested by Nabla.
 SDK opt-in code can load extra symbols from the same dynamic table without changing Nabla's ABI.
 The symbol name must be declared by the CUDA SDK headers visible to that translation unit:

 ```cpp
 auto pcuNewCall = NBL_SYSTEM_LOAD_DYNLIB_FUNCPTR(handler->getCUDAFunctionTable(), cuNewCall);